groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.5-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.5.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.5.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **Introduced ability to provide custom serialization of objects into QR-Code Signature** for all supported Document types.
 Objects of any class can be used to embedded it to QRCode Signature.
 Optional few attributes can be used to specify names and format of data for objects serialization.
 New interface **IDataSerializer** was added to provide ability for custom serialization.
 This interface currently supported by attributes of class.
 Custom serialization requires  implementation of IDataSerializer interface into Attribute class.

     **IDataSerializer implementation**

+    ```csharp
     /// <summary>
     /// Serialization interface to provide object serialization and deserialization methods.
     /// </summary>